Approximation Algorithms for Optimal Decision Trees and Adaptive TSP Problems: Introduction

 \subsection{Other Related Work}

-The \dtp has been studied earlier by many authors, with algorithms and hardness results being shown by~\cite{garey-graham,rivest-hyafil,loveland,kmb,ah,dasgupta,cpram,cprs09,gb09}; as mentioned above, the algorithms in these papers give $O(\log m)$-approximations only when either the probabilities or costs (or both) are polynomially-bounded.
-Table~1 in Guillory and Bilmes~\cite{gb09} gives a good summary of known approximation ratios; in general, the best approximation guarantees are $O\left(\log \frac1{p_{\min}}\right)$ and $O\left(\log (m\,\frac{c_{max}}{c_{min}})\right)$.
-The $O(\log m)$-approximation for arbitrary costs and probabilities solves an open problem from these papers.
-The \stsp problem has not been studied earlier, to the best of our knowledge.
+The \dtp has been studied earlier by many authors, with algorithms and hardness results being shown by~\cite{garey-graham,rivest-hyafil,loveland,kmb,AH12,dasgupta,CPRAM11,cprs09,gb09}.
+As mentioned above, the algorithms in these papers gave $O(\log m)$-approximation ratios only when the probabilities or costs (or both) are polynomially-bounded.
+The early papers on optimal decision tree considered tests with only binary outcomes.
+More recently,~\cite{CPRAM11} studied the generalization with $K\ge 2$ outcomes per test, and gave an $O(\log K\cdot \log m)$-approximation under uniform costs.
+Subsequently,~\cite{cprs09} improved this bound to $O(\log m)$, again under uniform costs.
+Later, \cite{gb09} gave an algorithm under arbitrary costs and probabilities, achieving an approximation ratio of $O\left(\log \frac1{p_{\min}}\right)$ or $O\left(\log (m\,\frac{c_{max}}{c_{min}})\right)$.
+This is the previous best approximation guarantee; see also Table~1 in~\cite{gb09} for a summary of these results.
+We note that in terms of the number $m$ of diseases, the previous best approximation guarantee is only $\Omega(m)$.
+On the other hand, there is an $\Omega(\log m)$ hardness of approximation for the \dtp~\cite{CPRAM11}.
+Our $O(\log m)$-approximation algorithm for arbitrary costs and probabilities solves an open problem from these papers.
+A crucial aspect of this algorithm is that it is non greedy.
+All previous results were based on variants of a greedy algorithm.

-There are many results on adaptive optimization.
-E.g., \cite{goemansv06} considered an adaptive set-cover problem; they give an $O(\log n)$-approximation when sets may be chosen multiple times, and an $O(n)$-approximation when each set may be chosen at most once.
-This was improved in~\cite{msw07} to $O(\log^2 n\,\log m)$, and subsequently to the best-possible $O(\log n)$-approximation by~\cite{lpry08}, also using a greedy algorithm. \cite{ChawlaR06} considered adaptive strategies for stochastic routing problems using a greedy-like algorithm where they solved an LP at each step. \cite{gms08} studied adaptive transmission in noisy channels (that have multiple states) to maximize the utility (i.e., the difference between success-probability and probing-cost).
-In all these problems, the adaptivity-gap is large, as is the case for the problems we considered here, and hence the solutions need to be inherently adaptive.
+There are many results on adaptive optimization dealing with covering problems.
+E.g., \cite{goemansv06} considered the adaptive set-cover problem; they gave an $O(\log n)$-approximation when sets may be chosen multiple times, and an $O(n)$-approximation when each set may be chosen at most once.
+The latter approximation ratio was improved in~\cite{msw07} to $O(\log^2 n\,\log m)$, and subsequently to the best-possible $O(\log n)$-approximation ratio by~\cite{lpry08}, also using a greedy algorithm.
+In recent work~\cite{GK11} generalized adaptive set-cover to a setting termed `adaptive submodularity', and gave many applications.
+In all these problems, the adaptivity-gap (ratio between optimal adaptive and non-adaptive solutions) is large, as is the case for the problems considered in this paper, and so the solutions need to be inherently adaptive.